WA Government Architecture Decision Records

 |---|---|---|

-| Transformation | Ibis | Portable Python dataframe API - same code runs on DuckDB, PostgreSQL, or cloud warehouses |
+| Transformation | Ibis | Portable Python dataframe API for transformations across local and cloud engines |

-| Reporting | Quarto | Static reports from notebooks, version-controlled |
+| Reporting | Quarto | Static reports and dashboards from version-controlled notebooks |

 Project Kickoff Steps